-You get a plant (or seeds) and do your absolute best to take care of it.
-Despite all your heroic efforts, things go downhill fast and your plant dies.
-Even more, you might be growing one of the “easier” crops.
-This makes you feel worse because you lost an “unkillable” plant.
+Ever have this happen: You get a plant (or seeds) and do your best to take care of it.
+Despite all your heroic efforts, things go downhill fast, and your plant dies.
+Even worse, this might have been one of those “easy” crops.
+Ugh!

 Well, even “easy” veggies can die.